colebaril/Website/content/about/index.en.md

  book series such as *Harry Potter*, *Lord of the Rings* and the *Inheritance Cycle*.
 I have also taken up coding as a hobby and this site will serve as a medium to showcase those projects.

  This website will be a place where I document my research experience, hobby activities and write about topics that interest me.
+Additionally, it will serve as a medium for keeping my R and programming skills up-to-date.

 ![Cole next to a large mosquito statue](/images/mosquitostatue.jpg "Me next to the largest mosquito in the world in Komarno, Manitoba.
 The name of the town, Komarno, translates to 'many mosquitoes' in Ukrainian")